If no life insurance policy found for deceased, what to do? | ScriptaLegal

 What to do if the life insurance policy is not found, but you still have serious reasons to believe that the deceased had one?

-Given the magnitude of efforts to be invested when conducting such a search and to try to obtain a positive response to your request, it must however meet the following criteria:
+Given the magnitude of the effort required to carry out such a search and to try to obtain a favourable response to your request, it must meet the following criteria :

-• contain several information and accurate information about the deceased;
+• It must contain a great deal of specific information about the deceased;

-• the available information and evidence should be sufficient to believe in the existence of such a policy.
+• the available information and clues must be sufficient to suggest the existence of such an insurance policy.

-Generally, no search will be undertaken by the OLHI within the first three months following the death, nor after two years from the death.
+As a general rule, no search will be undertaken by OLHI within three months of the death or more than two years thereafter.

 This browser does not support this kind of file.
 Please download the file to view it: Download the file